Vidhi0229/Trading-App/README.md

 - Install curl library for making HTTP requests
 - Install JsonCpp library for JSON parsing and manipulation in C++
 - Sign up https://twelvedata.com/stocks to get your own API key
+- Put your api key to config.json file.

 ## Authors 👤